2022 BPA First Novel Award Winners

 Highly Commended: Agent Introduction

-This year we are offering a minimum of 10 free entries for UK based writers on low incomes or from communities traditionally under represented in publishing.
+This year we are offering a minimum of 20 free entries for UK based writers on low incomes.

 The team at Blue Pencil Agency will oversee all submissions.